tushar-sharma/tushar-sharma.github.io/_posts/2013-10-18-how-vim-saved-my-day.md

 1. Start recording the macro
 2. Jump to Fourth element of the file
-3. Cut the whole line from this element upto the end
+3. Cut the whole line from this element up to the end
 4. Paste in the beginning of file
 5. Go to last element
 6. Cut the last element